ManticoreGamesInc/platform-documentation/src/api/vehicle.md

         other.serverUserData.originalTireFriction = other.serverUserData.originalTireFriction or other.tireFriction
         other.serverUserData.originalMaxSpeed = other.serverUserData.originalMaxSpeed or other.maxSpeed
         other.serverUserData.originalAccelerationRate = other.serverUserData.originalAccelerationRate or other.accelerationRate

+        -- turnRadius only supported for FourWheeledVehicle type. if other:IsA("FourWheeledVehicle") then
             other.serverUserData.originalTurnRadius = other.serverUserData.originalTurnRadius or other.turnRadius
+        end

         -- Increase the tire friction of the vehicle by 900%, this will give the vehicle more traction other.tireFriction = other.tireFriction * 10.0